-Because of the way laundromats are valued, most existing laundromats purchased make money.
+Because of the way laundromats are valued, most existing laundromats purchased to make money.
 In fact, when purchased correctly, laundromats can yield a return of 20-25% or more.
 However, not all laundromats make money.
 Poor management, being overleveraged, and a bad lease are the most common causes of laundromat failure.

-How laundromats are valued:
+How laundromats are valued

 The valuation of a laundromat is inextricably tied to how much money a laundromat makes.
 Let's do a quick overview of how they are valued and how that valuation translates to a business profit.

 Laundromats are valued by taking the net operating income (total income minus expenses, not counting loan payments or taxes) and multiplying it by a multiple (the average is 3.5-5x).
 Because the value is based on the net operating income (NOI), buying a healthy laundromat should yield you a profit from day 1.